InfraBlockchain/infrablockchain-antelope/contracts/yx.ntoken/README.md

 # What You Can Do With This Contract
 * Depositories can issue and redeem the native token.
   * For example, if the native token is DKRW, the depository account d1(depository 1) and d2 can issue and redeem DKRW separately.
-  * If a new depository wants to issue the native token, it must call the 'regdepon' operation with multisig to propose that it wants to join in.
+  * If a new depository wants to issue the native token, it must call the 'createn' operation with multisig to propose that it wants to join in.
      * The majority of the current depositories must agree using multisig feature.
 * Through the contract, blockchain users can transfer the native token regardless of depositories.
 There would be two general cases.
   1. When user1 has 1000 DKRW/d1 and 1000 DKRW/d2, total 2000 DKRW, and transfers 2000 DKRW to user2, user2 will have 1000 DKRW/d1 and 1000 DKRW/d2.